arinze96/reeple-assessment-arinze-edmund/README.md

 4. TypeScript: For static type checking.
 5. NetInfo: For detecting network status and handling offline scenarios.
 6. React Query for API Calls

+This project is structure in such a way that api calls are done used react-query and data is returned and saved in a state which are used to calculate the exchange rate

+every essential part of the project frontend lives in the src folder

+which houses::-->>
+component folder::-->> this holds all the custom components that is reused in the project constants folder::-->> this holds all the constant data that is reused does not change for the entirerity of the project mock folder ::-->> this holds all the mock data that is used in place of data that is meant to come from an api endpoint navigation ::-->> this is thesection where all the navigation codes of react navigation library is written which controls how you move around the app screens ::-->> this folder contains all the frontend screens and implentation of business login of the app store ::--> this contains the redux store and all the reducers and every other technology for persisting data theme ::--> contains styles parameters such as colors, shadows etc types ::-->> this is a folder for setting typescript types utils ::->> this holds vital custom functions used for varius